nologin - file to restrict logins to a system

 Logins by the following users are not affected by this procedure:

-The message contained in the nologin file is editable by super-user.
+The message contained in the nologin file is editable by a super-user or a user with the “Maintenance and Repair” rbac(7) profile.
 A typical nologin file contains a message similar to:

 NO LOGINS: System going down in 10 minutes.